 Certifications are not required for completion of this program but are encouraged.
 ECPI University provides vouchers allowing students to take certification exams at a greatly reduced cost.
-Available certifications for this program include CERT, CPR, FEMA (various certifications available), AED, Red Cross mass Casualty and NIJ/DOJ (National Institute of Justice and Department of Justice) certifications.
+See the Campus Program Director for a discussion on certifications offered at that Campus.